 However, no one should be under the impression that this makes the COVID-19 pandemic into a free pass.
 Regulators’ view of ability to pay is not a static, point in time assessment.
 It takes into account a company’s ability to pay in instalments over a period of several years.
 A reduction in settlement based on ability to pay requires clear arguments and evidence as to why a company cannot reasonably expect to pay a settlement even with the benefit of deferral and instalments.

-A high level understanding of how regulators approach ability to pay can be gleaned from the “Benczkowski Memo” published by the eponymous assistant attorney general of the US Department of Justice in October 2019.
+A high level understanding of how regulators approach ability to pay can be gleaned from the eponymous “Benczkowski Memo” published by the attorney general of the US Department of Justice in October 2019.

 ‘The burden of establishing an inability to pay rests with the business organization making such a claim’.